 “W-who designed these?”

 Xu caught the faint redness to his cheeks and smirked.
-The outfits did look more sexy than they needed to, but the creator had informed her that sometimes it gave an added advantage, as long as the design didn’t provide a disadvantage itself.
-These suits were still practical in their make, allowing for easy movement by an elastic material stitched in to every joint.
+The outfits did look more sexy than they probably needed to, but the creator had informed her that sometimes it gave an added advantage, as long as the design didn’t provide a disadvantage itself.
+These suits were still practical in their make, allowing for easy movement by an elastic material stitched in to every joint, and freedom of every limb to move unencumbered.

 “I believe your partner did,” Xu smiled lightly, “Here she is.”